Rate request: 35% increase on lifetime benefit policies; 12% increase on all others

 When broken out, the range of the requested increases are 35 percent on policies with a lifetime benefit, and 12 percent on policies with all other benefit periods.

-The company said it needs to raise rates because the number of people drawing lifetime benefits is significantly higher than what was initially anticipated when the company first priced the product.
+The company reported that it needed to raise rates because the number of people drawing lifetime benefits is significantly higher than what was initially anticipated when the company first priced the product.
 The costs to maintain those benefits for the lifetime of the plan are also higher than anticipated.